 For forty years, The Goldman Properties Company has been recognizing the value in depressed, undervalued urban areas, reconstructing and transforming declining historic districts into popular, thriving global destinations.
 The late founder Tony Goldman has been recognized as the driving force behind the transformation of South Beach in Miami Beach, and most recently undertaking the transformation of the warehouse/arts district in Miami's Wynwood.

 In 1985, on a quick trip to Miami, Tony Goldman discovered South Beach.
 Miles of oceanfront property at the southern tip of Miami Beach were filled with run down hotels, empty and decaying buildings.
 He was instantly enchanted, recognizing the unusual, architecturally significant community of Art Deco Buildings.
 In 1987, his flagship hotel property, The Park Central was renovated and reopened as the centerpiece of the South Beach renaissance.

 Goldman worked his magic again in 1998 when he reopened The Hotel, formerly known as the Tiffany Hotel.
 Working closely with his daughter Jessica and innovative designer Todd Oldham, The Hotel's interiors took on a cozy mix of rich cool colors and artisan detailing that has brought rave reviews from design pundits worldwide.

 From 2004-2006 together with his son Joey, Tony Goldman acquired more than 25 properties in the central warehouse district of Wynwood in Midtown Miami.
 At the time it was a low density warehouse district with a wonderful emerging arts community, Tony recognized it was ripe for its next and natural evolution and is currently overseeing a master plan to create an artistically driven, tasteful and architecturally exciting pedestrian neighborhood.
-New additions to the neighborhood from Goldman Properties include restaurants Joey's & Wynwood Kitchen and Bar, the Wynwood Walls, an outdoor street art park and coming soon the Wynwood Building, a one of a kind office and retail building.
+New additions to the neighborhood from Goldman Properties include restaurants Joey's & Wynwood Kitchen and Bar, the Wynwood Walls, an outdoor street art park, and the Wynwood Building, a one of a kind office and retail building.